 Once we have entered this world, tragedy is inconceivable.
 When Mitzi finally leaves Burt and moves back to Arizona with her three daughters, it may be sad, but no sadder than millions of other divorces, and maybe a bit less.
 At least we know Mitzi and Benny will be happy.
 Sam, meanwhile, stays on in California with his father, where he complains that he has been writing letters to hundreds of people in the “industry” without a single response.
 As soon as he says it, we know that his father will hand over the day’s mail and it will include a letter with a job offer, and that is just what happens.
 For all the talk of lion’s mouths, we never see Sam suffer for his art.
 Certainly he doesn’t have to betray anyone, or choose between what he is called to say in film and what his family wants to hear.

 There is one moment, however, where the ethics of Spielbergian art are challenged in a fascinating way.
-One of Sam’s tormentors in high school is a sequoia person named Chad Thomas, which might seem too on the nose, if the actor who plays him weren’t named Oakes Fegley.
-Chad beats Sam up in alliance with the Jew-hating Logan, but when Sam makes a movie about the senior class to show at prom, Chad appears as the hero—a victorious golden god.
+A classmate named Logan beats Sam up in alliance with the Jew-hating Chad, but when Sam makes a movie about the senior class to show at prom, Logan appears as the hero—a victorious golden god.

 Herman Mankiewicz's life wasn't all drunken bets and witty repartee.
 After all, he wrote Citizen Kane.
 Life in 1930s "Eretz Demille."